yunwilliamyu/secure-distributed-union-cardinality/README.md

 * MPC encrypted raw counts
 * MPC encrypted HyperLogLog sketches

-Note that this is a cleaned up version of the code meant for actual usage.
+Note that this is a partially cleaned up version of the code.
 If you are looking for the original code associated with our manuscript, it can be found in "paper_code_archive/".
 Be warned though that that code is very brittle and designed for benchmarking, rather than for ordinary use.